sueszli/blog/job market.md

 - impact = solving important problems with the right methods. your job satisfaction will grow over time as you get better and others start appreciating you more.
 - supportive conditions = engagement, colleagues, basic needs.
 - personal fit = how well it fits you (this is like a multiplier to the sum of the components above).

+one aspect of the personal fit that stands out to me is impact.

 based on 80,000 hours' career reviews [^demanddump], the most impactful jobs are mostly in the following fields: